Own-Data-Privateer/hoardy-web/README.md

 Cons:

 - Chromium-only;
-- store data internally in the browser by default, which is both inefficient and dangerous for long-term preservation of said data; and then
 - you will have to manually enable `archiveweb.page` for each browser tab; and then
 - opening a link in a new tab will fail to archive the first page, as the archival is per-tab;
-- it also requires constant user interaction to export the data out.
+- it also requires constant manual effort to export the data out.

 Pros: